Welcome!

 3 Low-impact Knee-strengthening Exercises

-Today, we’re diving into different types of knee pain and the low-impact knee-strengthening exercises you can try to help combat it.
+That’s why today, we’re diving straight into the most common types of knee pain and sharing low-impact knee-strengthening exercises you can try to reduce discomfort and protect your joints.

-Our knees contain the largest and perhaps the most vulnerable joints in the entire human body.
+The knee is one of the largest and most vulnerable joints in the body.
+It consists of three bones:

 However, as time passes and more and more stress is placed on the knee, issues such as arthritis can develop.

-Other problems associated with the knee are due to injury or sprains as the result of sudden movement.
-Here are the most common types of knee pain:
+Other problems associated with the knee are due to injury or sprains as a result of sudden movement.
+Below are the most common types of knee pain:

-Symptoms may include joint stiffness, issues with range of motion, and pain when using the joint.
+Symptoms may include stiffness, reduced range of motion, and pain during movement.

-Some symptoms may include pain, swelling, and difficulty walking.
+Common symptoms include pain, swelling, and difficulty walking, which can limit daily activities.

 Low-impact Knee-strengthening Exercises